Potential Health Benefits of Ehuru

 2. Ehuru May Provide Pain Relief

-For toothaches, ehuru seeds are sometimes ground into a paste and applied directly to the affected tooth or gum area.
+When someone has a toothache, the seeds are often ground into a smooth paste and placed on the sore tooth or gum to help calm the area.

 3. May Have Antioxidant Properties